 We take blood tests as part of the screening visit and at the study visits in order for us to assess your general health, your immune response to the vaccine and to assess the safety of the vaccines.
 The volume of blood taken at each visit ranges from 10 to 128 ml.
-The total volume of blood taken over the course of the study will be approximately 972mL.
+The total volume of blood taken over the course of the study is an estimated 972mL.
 If you would like them, we can give you the results of your blood tests.
-De-identified blood samples will be stored after testing, and may be used in future malaria research.
-You will be asked to consent specifically for blood to be stored and shared with other researchers.
+You will be asked to consent separately for blood to be stored and shared with other researchers via the Oxford Vaccine Centre Biobank.
+If you are not happy for your samples to be biobanked, they will be destroyed at the end of the study.

-To avoid repeated testing, if you are not enrolled into this study and apply to enter another study conducted by the Jenner Clinical Trials Group based at the CCVTM in Oxford, the screening blood results may be used in that study, where appropriate and with your consent.
+To avoid repeated testing, if you are not enrolled into this study and apply to enter another study carried out by the Jenner Clinical Trials Group based at the CCVTM in Oxford, the screening blood results may be used in that study, where appropriate and with your consent.